Picard groups of moduli spaces of curves with symmetry: Cohomology of spherical mapping class groups

 \section{Cohomology of spherical mapping class groups}

 In this section, we prove some results on the structure of certain finite-index subroups of $\text{Mod}(S_{0,n})$ which will be of use to us in later sections.

 For $n\geq 1$, let $D_n$ denote a closed disk with $n$ marked points situated in its interior.
+Without loss of generality, we assume that $D_n \subset \RR^2$ and that the marked points all lie on a straight line.
 The braid group $B_n$ on $n$ strands is the mapping class group $\text{Mod}(D_n)$ (here we require all homeomorphisms and isotopies to fix the boundary pointwise).

 For each $n$, there is a homomorphism $B_n\rightarrow \text{Mod}(S_{0,n+1})$ from the braid group $B_n$ on $n$ strands obtained by capping the boundary with a once-marked disk.
 We define